Philippe-C/Data-Exploratory-Analysis/README.md

 ### Plot 5
 ![plot5] (https://cloud.githubusercontent.com/assets/10817013/6766178/eb678f7a-cffb-11e4-862a-43641268756e.png)

 A5.
-The  emissions levels fell sharply until 2002 then From 2002 to 2005 the levels plateaued.
-Finally from 2005 to 2008, the  emissions continued to decrease.
+The  emissions levels have fell sharply until 2002, then From 2002 to 2005 the levels have plateaued.
+Finally from 2005 to 2008, the emissions have continued to decrease.

 ### Plot 6
 ![plot6] (https://cloud.githubusercontent.com/assets/10817013/6766272/fc4b2802-cfff-11e4-8f4c-f0227d0f6b4a.png)